Foundations in Manual Therapy Whole Body Seminar

 Registration Details and Cancellation Policy

 Enrollment at all seminars is limited.
 The registration fee includes the PDF of the course syllabus (distributed by email approximately 2-3 weeks before the class date).
 No meals, lodging, transportation, or parking are included in the registration fee.
 For syllabus usage, you can download the syllabus to an electronic reader, laptop, iPad, etc., or print it out for use in the seminar.
-You will not be provided a hard copy at class time unless you notify us beforehand.
+You will not be provided a hard copy during class unless you notify us beforehand.

 Registration payment may be made using the payment links on this page, from the form available here, or payment by phone using a credit card (585-244-6180).
 An email confirmation will be sent to you after payment is received at our office.
 The registration form must be completed in its entirety or you will forfeit your seat in the class.

 You may cancel your registration up to 14 days before the seminar with a $50 processing fee.
 If you need to cancel less than 14 days before the seminar, you may transfer your registration to another seminar of your choice.
 Otherwise, you will forfeit the full registration fee.
 Refunds will be processed within 30 days of the refund request and will be made through the payment source from which your payment was originally made.
 No matter the timing, all refunds for payments made by credit cards will also be reduced by the actual Merchant Fees charged to merchants.
-The credit card processing company does not refund this fee to the merchant and is typically 3% of the purchase price.
-The actual transaction form, which shows your purchase and the fees paid by the merchant, will be sent to you before processing the refund to allow you to view the aforementioned fee.
+The credit card processing company does not refund this fee to the merchant, and it is typically 3% of the purchase price.
+The actual transaction form, which shows your purchase and the fees paid by the merchant, will be sent to you before processing the refund to allow you to view the abovementioned fee.

 We reserve the right to cancel any seminar based on minimum class enrollment requirements or emergencies, in which case the tuition fee will be fully returned within 30 days of the canceled event.
 Foundations in Manual Therapy Seminars is not responsible for any guaranteed/prepaid airline/hotel reservation.
 Before booking your travel, you are advised to email or call to ensure the class is confirmed.